Toy

 Read on to find out more about these small dogs and why they are excellent companions.

-The Maltese have a rather interesting and mysterious history.
+The Maltese has a rather interesting and mysterious history.
 They originated from Malta, and are considered one of the oldest European breeds in the toy group.

 The Maltese was exhibited in 1877 at the Westminster Kennel Club dog show in America and was registered as a breed in 1888 by the American Kennel Club.